clubrob/roblindsey.com/src/posts/2020-12-09-my-favorite-music-of-2020.md

 timestamp: '1607528613'
 description: An awesome year for music.
 ---
+(Update: 12-19-2020.
+Surprise Taylor Swift album!)

 Not a lot of great stuff happened in 2020, but it wound up being an awesome year for music.
-I made a list of my favorite 20 albums of the year and my 40(+2) favorite songs.
+I made a list of my favorite 21 albums of the year and my 40(+3) favorite songs.

 ### Favorite Albums of 2020